 Deliverables Due date 1.
 Activity 1 - Strategic resource planning and management Strategic zone policy planning meets the future requirements of industry.
 Ongoing Zone policy templates and procedures remain up to date with changing circumstances that impact on zone policy development.
 Ongoing Allocation of tuna lease and licences within an existing aquaculture zone is in accordance with the respective zone's prescribed requirements.
-For example, completion of the Lower Eyre Peninsula aquaculture zone policy in 2013 aimed to increase the tonnage of supplementary fed species (including prescribed wild-caught tuna) to be farmed off the Ongoing coast of Port Lincoln.
-This policy will require ongoing management and a review to properly allocate tenure for tuna farming.
-Internal policies and guidelines that flow from the amendments to the Act and Regulations are developed and implemented; such as Sector- specific Strategies, ATAB procedures etc. Ongoing Implementation of Renewal Guidelines in determining renewal terms of leases and corresponding licences.
-Ongoing Alignment of zone policy allocations with tuna quota setting arrangements through the lease allocation process.
-Ongoing • Finalisation of the review of the Aquaculture (Zones - Lower Eyre Peninsula) Policy 2013 and commence implementation.
-30 June 2022 Continuing to implement the Standard Lease and Licence Conditions Policy.
+Ongoing Internal policies and guidelines that flow from the amendments to the Act and Regulations are developed and implemented; such as Sector-specific Strategies, ATAB procedures etc. Ongoing

+Alignment of zone policy allocations with tuna quota setting arrangements through the lease allocation process.
+Ongoing Commence implementation of the reviewed Aquaculture (Zones - Lower Eyre Peninsula) Policy 2013.
+30 June 2023 Continuing to implement the Standard Lease and Licence Conditions Policy.
 Ongoing Implementation of a legally sound system to provide security for rehabilitation of aquaculture lease sites for all major marine aquaculture sectors.
 Ongoing 2.
 Activities 2 & 3 - Zone policy review and development of new regions or emerging sectors Maintenance of core policy development activities and processes, including industry consultation and liaison.
 Ongoing Ongoing liaison and consultation with relevant government departments and prescribed bodies in relation to zone policy development.
 Ongoing PIRSA Fisheries and Aquaculture works with the South Australian Research and Development Institute Aquatic Sciences (SARDI) to develop outcomes in relation to provisions within a zone policy that refer to changes in prescribed maximum biomass or zone locations.
 Ongoing 3.
-Activity 4 - Provide input to, and alignment with, broader State and national policy development activities and planning frameworks that Impact on South Australian aquaculture zone development processes Ongoing input to broader State and national policy, legislative and planning frameworks that influence tuna zone development processes including the new planning framework, NRM legislative reform, Marine Parks and marine mining activity.
+Activity 4 - Provide input to, and alignment with, broader State and national policy development activities and planning frameworks that Impact on South Australian aquaculture zone development processes Ongoing input to broader State and national policy, legislative and planning frameworks that influence tuna zone development processes including the new planning framework, Marine Parks and marine mining activity.
 Ongoing Ongoing participation in broader government processes, at an international, national and state level, including CCSBT.
 Ongoing